 What is product as a service (PaaS)?

-Product as a Service (PaaS) is a business model where customers pay regularly to use a product, instead of buying it outright.
-This is usually done through a subscription or usage-based plan.
-The company still owns the product but gives the customer access to use it for as long as they keep paying.
+Product as a Service (PaaS), also called a Product-Service System (PSS), is a business model where customers pay regularly to use a product instead of buying it outright.
+The arrangement is usually structured as a subscription, rental, lease, or pay-per-use plan.
+The company retains ownership of the product and delivers ongoing services like maintenance, repairs, replacements, and upgrades, while the customer simply pays for access and the outcome the product delivers.

 Characteristics of PaaS

-- Enables sustainability through reuse and lifecycle tracking
+- Designed for sustainability through reuse, refurbishment, and lifecycle tracking

 Benefits of PaaS